koheiw/seededlda/README.md

-# Semisupervided LDA for theory-driven text analysis
+# Semisupervised LDA for theory-driven text analysis

 **NOTICE:** This R package is renamed from **quanteda.seededlda** to **seededlda** for CRAN submission.